jina-ai/clip-as-service/docs/user-guides/client.md

 # Client API

 CLIP-as-service is designed in a client-server architecture.
 A client sends images and texts to the server, and receives the embeddings from the server.
-Additionally, `clip_client` has many nice designs for speeding up the encoding on large amount of data:
+Additionally, {class}`~clip_client.client.Client` has many nice designs for speeding up the encoding on large amount of data:
 - Streaming: request sending is *not* blocked by the response receiving.
 Sending and receiving are two separate streams that run in parallel.
 Both are independent and each have separate internal buffer.
 - Batching: large requests are segmented into small batches and send in a stream.
 - Low memory footprint: only load data when needed.